beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 ## Atomic Type Specifier, Qualifier

-Let's talk it down a notch and see what types we have available, and how we can even make new atomic types.
+Let's take it down a notch and see what types we have available, and how we can even make new atomic types.

 First things first, let's look at the built-in atomic types and what